sst/guide/_chapters/create-the-signup-form.md

 export default withRouter(Signup);
 {% endhighlight %}

-Most of things we are doing here are fairly straightforward but let's go over them quickly.
+Most of the things we are doing here are fairly straightforward but let's go over them quickly.

-1. Since we need to show the user a form to enter the confirmation code, we are conditionally rendering two form based on if we have a user object or not.
+1. Since we need to show the user a form to enter the confirmation code, we are conditionally rendering two forms based on if we have a user object or not.

 2. We are using the `LoaderButton` component that we created earlier for our submit buttons.

-3. We are also using the `withRouter` HOC on our Singup component.
+3. We are also using the `withRouter` HOC on our Signup component.

-4. Since we have two forms we have two validation methods called `validateForm` and `validateCofirmationForm`.
+4. Since we have two forms we have two validation methods called `validateForm` and `validateConfirmationForm`.

 5. For now our `handleSubmit` and `handleConfirmationSubmit` don't do a whole lot besides setting the `isLoading` state and a dummy value for the `newUser` state.

-Also, let's add a couple of styles in `src/containers/Signup.css`.
+{% include code-marker.html %} Also, let's add a couple of styles in `src/containers/Signup.css`.

 {% highlight css %}
 @media all and (min-width: 480px) {